 ADL Honors Student Filmmakers with Prestigious Dore Schary Award

-"We are pleased to present these awards in honor of one of the film industry greats, and former ADL National Chairman, the late Dore Schary," said Barbara B. Balser, ADL National Chair.
+"We are pleased to present these awards in honor of one of the film industry greats, and former ADL National Chairman, the late Dore Schary," said Glen A. Tobias, ADL National Chairman.
 "These student filmmakers, all of whom invested many hours in writing, producing and directing their films, are helping to bring ADL's message of fighting hatred, bigotry and anti-Semitism to the public."

 ADL established the Dore Schary Awards in 1982 to honor the memory of the filmmaker for his contribution to the art of the motion picture - and for his leadership as ADL National Chairman.
 The awards are presented each year to student film and video productions on themes that fall within ADL's mission to promote human rights, combat bigotry and prejudice and to secure justice and fair treatment for all people.